-Any school employee or dependent whose monthly premiums are paid in full or in part by the SEBB Organization may pay premiums directly to the plan or the Health Care Authority (HCA) if the school employee's compensation is suspended or terminated directly or indirectly as a result of a strike, lockout, or any other labor dispute for a period not to exceed six months.
+Any employee or dependent whose monthly premiums are paid in full or in part by the employing agency may pay premiums directly to the plan or the HCA if the employee's compensation is suspended or terminated directly or indirectly as a result of a strike, lockout, or any other labor dispute for a period not to exceed six months.

-While the school employee's compensation is suspended or terminated, HCA shall notify the school employee immediately by mail to the last address of record, that the school employee may pay premiums as they become due.
+While the employee's compensation is suspended or terminated, the HCA shall notify the employee immediately by mail to the last address of record, that the employee may pay premiums as they become due.